What Is Free Private Email?

 No matter what email provider you decide on, Clean Email is a great way to keep your inbox de-cluttered and filter incoming content based on your unique needs.
 It can help you spend less time managing your inbox and looking through generic content and spam.

 Clean Email provides numerous helpful productivity features including the ability to unsubscribe from multiple email lists at the same time.
-You can set up custom spam filters that will be applied to future emails, such as labeling, moving, archiving and removing based on different senders.
+You can set up custom spam filters that will be applied to future emails, such as labeling, moving, archiving, and removing based on different senders.

 Clean Email’s Quick Clean tool categorizes your emails and asks what you’d like to do with each set.
 Social media notifications, for example, can be archived, removed, or kept in your primary inbox, allowing you to clean up your inbox with just a few clicks.

 While Clean Email does offer premium subscriptions, you can manage up to 1000 emails at no cost.
 We take your privacy seriously and never sell, share, or track our users’ data.
-Check out our website for more information about Clean Email and how it can help increase your productivity.

 You can’t go wrong with any of the private email services on this list, and all of them offer powerful security features to ensure that your data stays out of the wrong hands.
 No matter which one you choose, you can be confident that your information is more secure than it would be with a more popular email provider.